phpjerk/jerk-standards/accepted/PJS-4-autoloader.md

 ## 1. Overview

-This PSR describes a specification for [autoloading][] classes from file paths.
-It is fully interoperable, and can be used in addition to any other autoloading specification, including [PSR-0][].
-This PSR also describes where to place files that will be autoloaded according to the specification.
+This PJS describes a specification for [autoloading][] classes from file paths.
+It is fully interoperable, and can be used in addition to any other autoloading specification, including [PJS-0][].
+This PJS also describes where to place files that will be autoloaded according to the specification.